FuelLabs/EVM-Wallet-Connector/signature-verification/README.md

 - verification-predicate
 - verification-predicate

+The predicate is used to verify the signer in a transaction is that of a specific EVM wallet.

 The Script exists for the purpose of debugging the predicate.
 Scripts can emit logs while predicates cannot therefore values may be inspected in the script.